 The Project is situated within an area known to contain faults, landslide risks, and debris flow risks.
 The continued operation of the facility and the specific PM&E measures would not aggravate or contribute to risks associated with these hazards.
 However, faults, landslide risks, and debris flow risks do pose a risk to Project facilities and Project operations.
-Fish ladder construction activities under the proposed action would require earthmoving activities below and east of the ordinary high waterline at the existing Weber diversion dam.
+Fish ladder construction activities under the proposed action would require earthmoving activities below and east of the ordinary high water line at the existing Weber diversion dam.
 This would not result in a substantive change in the geological structure of the area as a result of the small acreage and volume of the deposits (0.16 acres and 1,130 cubic yards, respectively) relative to the Weber River system (125 linear miles of mainstem stream from its origin in the Uinta Mountains to its terminus in Great Salt Lake).
+The Project is situated within an area known to contain faults, landslide risks, and debris flow risks.
+The continued operation of the facility and the specific PM&E measures would not aggravate or contribute to risks associated with these hazards.
+However, faults, landslide risks, and debris flow risks do pose a risk to Project facilities and Project operations.